We can proudly present a list of the best bookshelf speakers in 2018 for every pocket.

 “Take Five” Dave Brubeck is always grateful for the start-ups.
-The Diamond 10.1 seemed to be a well-balanced, loud speaker with a warmer character.
-Saxophon of Paula Desmond was natural, relaxed, but in that extraordinary shot there was a little bit less of “air” than we used to.
-The change of cables (from Qed to Tara Labs) has bring an improvement, just like turning the speaker to the listener.
+The Diamond 10.1 seemed to be a well-balanced, loudspeaker with a warmer character.
+Saxophon of Paula Desmond was natural, relaxed, but in that extraordinary shot, there was a little bit less of “air” than we used to.
+The change of cables (from Qed to Tara Labs) has brought an improvement, just like turning the speaker to the listener.
 The bass is well controlled, its extension is surprisingly deep even when the speakers are quite distant from the rear wall.

 Bass/Mid Driver: 125mm

 Suitable Amplifier Power: 20-100 Watts